pinselimo/Estatico/posts/pythons_referential_transparency_part1.md

 ...
 ~~~

 Let's call ```g``` and see what happens.
 Since it is lazy we can easily call it on an infinite structure.
-Calling it like that also proofs its laziness once and for all.
+Calling it like that also proofs its laziness once and for all:

 ~~~python
 >>> from itertools import count